Super Formula Championship: Cars

 In 2016, Yokohama Rubber replaced Bridgestone as the series' sole tyre supplier.

 The Dallara SF19, which was used from the 2019 to 2022 season, was unveiled at Suzuka Circuit in October 2017.
-It weighed 670 kilograms (including the driver), and was powered by a two-litre single turbo-charged engines built by Honda and Toyota under the Nippon Race Engine (NRE) formula.
-The engines used in Super Formula have been detuned compared to their counterparts used in Super GT (GT500), but continue to allow for the use of the "push-to-pass" style Overtaking System (OTS) that allows for an additional five kilogrammes per hour (5 kg/h) of fuel burn for up to 200 seconds during a race.
+It weighed 670 kilograms (including the driver) and featured a halo crash protection system.
 The Dallara SF23, a slightly modified version of the SF19, was unveiled on December 13, 2022, and has been used since the 2023 season.
 It has upgraded aerodynamics to improve overtaking and wheel-to-wheel racing.

+The engines used in Super Formula have been detuned compared to their counterparts used in Super GT's GT500 class, but continue to allow for the use of the "push-to-pass" style Overtaking System (OTS) that allows for an additional five kilogrammes per hour (5 kg/h) of fuel burn for up to 200 seconds during a race.

 The Dallara SF14, which raced from 2014 to 2018.